dpinela/mmm/README.md

   defaults to 38281, the default port Archipelago normally uses.
 - `-savefile`: The path to your savefile.
 This is used to store information about item placements after the MW shuffle and to record exchanged items during your game.
+- `-v`: Writes all sent and received Archipelago messages to the console.

 [guide]: https://archipelago.gg/tutorial/Archipelago/setup/en#archipelago-setup-guide
 [srcguide]: https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/running%20from%20source.md